18 Growing Delivery Companies & Startups (2024)

 You may also like:

-If you’re reading this right now you’ve most likely used delivery or on-demand delivery service within the past year.
-From ride-hailing behemoths like Uber to mainstream food delivery with Doordash, COVID-19 has only accelerated the trend of getting anything we want, anytime we want it.
+If you’re reading this right now, you’ve most likely used a delivery or on-demand delivery service within the past year.
+From ride-hailing behemoths like Uber to mainstream food delivery with Doordash, the trend of getting anything we want, anytime we want, has only accelerated over the past few years.

 In 2023 alone, food delivery revenue exceeded $910 billion.
 Major players have expanded into everything from prescription delivery to shopping at convenience stores and dropping off household items like toothpaste or toilet paper.
 Fun Fact: 59% of the on-demand market is in Asia.